-My senior year in high school I was inspired by the TV show “China Beach” and decided to enlist in the Army.
+During my senior year in high school, I was inspired by the TV show “China Beach” and decided to enlist in the Army.
 Although I had won a scholarship for the University Of Bridgeport School Of Nursing, I realized I was not ready for college at that point.

 And what are you doing today?
 Can you share a story that exemplifies the unique work that you are doing?